CDTgithub/DigitalServiceOpportunities/readme.md

 [Join our mailing list](http://eepurl.com/csUbhb) to get updates about new opportunities and positions.

-* * *
-## Executive opportunities

-These opportunities are on-site in the Sacramento region and are appointed by, and server at the pleasure of, the Governor.

-### Chief of Statewide Project Delivery

-* oversee the state's $3 billion digital technology project portfolio
-* engage multi-disciplinary teams to successfully deliver digital technology projects
-* implement California's cross-government strategy and policy for agile development and procurement

-For reference see the [Chief of Statewide Project Delivery duty statement](/roles/ChiefStatewideProjectDelivery.pdf).

 ## Digital service pool opportunities

 These opportunities are on-site in the Sacramento region, with flexibility for remote work.